 Workplace Bullying 2000

 In January 2000, the Namies hosted “Workplace Bullying 2000,” the first U.S. conference on workplace bullying.
 Held in Oakland, California, the conference featured presentations from an international assemblage of practitioners, academicians, and bullying targets.
 Looking back, it is clear that this was a galvanizing event in the launching of this nascent movement.
-In addition to the Namies, many of the North American speakers, including Loraleigh Keashly, Joel Neuman, Carol Fehner, Ken Westhues, and yours truly, remain active in research, education, and advocacy efforts surrounding workplace bullying, mobbing, and related behaviors.
+In addition to the Namies, many of the North American speakers, including Loraleigh Keashly, Joel Neuman, Carol Fehner, Ken Westhues, and yours truly, have remained active in research, education, and advocacy efforts surrounding workplace bullying, mobbing, and related behaviors.

 At that juncture, it was far from clear that this would become a lasting movement.
 Nevertheless, we knew that we had tapped into something that cried out for attention and action.
-Fortunately, these initiatives have blossomed to a point where workplace bullying is emerging beyond the “niche” stage within the realm of employment relations, and the work to understand and respond to it has been buoyed by scores of newcomers, armed with new insights, commitment, and enthusiasm.
+Fortunately, these initiatives have blossomed to a point where workplace bullying has emerged beyond the “niche” stage within the realm of employment relations, and the work to understand and respond to it has been buoyed by scores of newcomers, armed with new insights, commitment, and enthusiasm.